We’ve talked about a mass migration of toads that had to cross Highway 19 north of Courtenay on Vancouver Island.

 That’s why we’ve installed special toad culverts under the highway, as well as toad fences to direct them to the culverts.
 It might seem surprising that we have dedicated critter crossings, but it’s actually something we’ve done for a very long time, beginning back in the 1950s when we built rattlesnake crossings under the roads in the Okanagan.

-To increase their chances further, we help organize special toad events each year.
-The affair attracts hundreds of volunteers and helps thousands of toads get where they need to go.
+To increase their chances further, we contribute to special toad events each year.
+The affair attracts hundreds of volunteers to help thousands of toads get where they need to go.

-You can find out more information about the event and how to volunteer by visiting BC Hydro’s website.
+You can find out more information about the event and how to volunteer by visiting the Fish & Wildlife Compensation Program.